readysettech/handbook/handbook/values/index.html.md

 ##### Blameless problem solving
 Investigate mistakes in a way that focuses on the situational aspects of a failure’s mechanism and the decision-making process that led to the failure, rather than cast blame on a person or team.
-We hold blameless [root cause analyses](https://codeascraft.com/2012/05/22/blameless-postmortems/) and [retrospectives](/handbook/engineering/management/team-retrospectives/) for stakeholders to speak up without fear of punishment or retribution.
+We hold blameless [root cause analyses](https://codeascraft.com/2012/05/22/blameless-postmortems/) for stakeholders to speak up without fear of punishment or retribution.

 ##### It's impossible to know everything
 We know we must rely on others for the expertise they have that we don't.
 It's OK to admit you don't know something and to ask for help, even if doing so makes you feel vulnerable.
-It is never too late to ask a question, and by doing so, you can get the information you need to produce results and to strengthen your own skills as well as GitLab as a whole.
+It is never too late to ask a question, and by doing so, you can get the information you need to produce results and to strengthen your own skills as well as the company as a whole.
 After your question is answered, please document the answer appropriately so that it can be shared.

 Don't display surprise when people say they don't know something, as it is important that everyone feels comfortable saying "I don't know" and "I don't understand."
 (As inspired by [Recurse](https://www.recurse.com/manual#sub-sec-social-rules).)

 ##### Collaboration is not consensus
-When collaborating, it is always important to stay above radar and work [transparently](/handbook/values/#transparency), but collaboration is [not consensus](/handbook/leadership/#making-decisions).
+When collaborating, it is always important to stay above radar and work [transparently](/handbook/values/#transparency), but collaboration is not consensus.
 You don't need to ask people for their input, and they shouldn't ask you "Why didn't you ask me?"
 You don't have to wait for people to provide input, if you did ask them.
 We believe in permissionless innovation—you don't need to involve people, but everyone can contribute.